interfect/interfect.github.io/posts/003-Meshnet-Captive-Portal.md

 ###DHCP Server

 In order to explain to people what sort of network they're connected to, I need some kind of captive portal, which will redirect web pages (over IPv4) to a welcome page.
-Unlike real captive portals, I don't eventually end up granting Internet access, so there's no need to mkake the functionality turn on and off.
+Unlike real captive portals, I don't eventually end up granting Internet access, so there's no need to make the captivating functionality turn on and off.

 I also need to hand out IPv4 addresses to weird clients that will be upset if they can't get an IPv4 address and only have IPv6.